-DEV Begins the DEV statement.
-DEV D8 Specifies that the device is called D8 .
-DEV D8,1 Specifies the device type for D8 .
-Valid values are: logical disk directory standard dot matrix, character printer, or laser printer terminal that uses Thoroughbred Basic Windows terminal that uses a video card terminal that does not use Thoroughbred Basic Windows ghost task D8 is defined as a logical disk directory.
-DEV D8,1,, 1 Specifies that the disk directory is located on an ORACLE server.
-DEV D8,1,,1,,,, 01:jill/jij Specifies that the server-ID is O1 , the login is jill , and the password is jij .
+DEV D8.1 Specifies the device type for D8.
+Valid values are:

+DEV D8,1,,1 Specifies that the disk directory is located on an ORACLE server.

+DEV D8,1,,1,,,,O1:jill/jij Specifies that the server-ID is O1, the login is jill, and the password is

-Note: For more information on how to configure Thoroughbred products for use with ORACLE servers and databases, please refer to TS ORACLE DataServer documentation.
+Note: For more information on how to configure Thoroughbred products for use with ORACLE servers and databases, please refer to TS DataServer for Oracle documentation.

-DEV statement syntax for a SQL Server (TS DataServer for SQL Server)
+DEV statement syntax for a MS SQL Server (TS DataServer for MS SQL Server)

-DEV DX,type,paran-1,server-flag,parm-3, logon-cache,parm-5,server-ID:login//password
+DEV DX,type,paran-1,server-flag,parm-3, logon-cache,case-sensitivity,server-ID:login//password